slhck/slhck.github.io/_posts/2026-06-15-ai-timeline.md

 With GPT-4, the [jump in quality](https://openai.com/index/gpt-4-research/) was really obvious.
 I think this is when it went from being a toy to something really useful.

 Of course I used ChatGPT a lot during that time and explored different prompting strategies.
-I think I created my set of prompts that I could reuse for different purposes and primarily used it for generating initial code drafts.
+I think I created my set of prompts that I could reuse for different purposes and primarily used them for generating initial code drafts.

 OpenAI launched custom GPTs as a way to create a more personalized experience.
-I used it sparingly for things like "de-bullshitting" corporate speak, summarizing documents with explainers for laypersons, and translation jobs.
+I used them sparingly for things like "de-bullshitting" corporate speak, summarizing documents with explainers for laypersons, and translation jobs.
 But it never really felt like a game-changer for me, and it kind of died down after a while anyway.

 One thing stuck though: in November 2023, Nick Dobos [launched Grimoire](https://www.linkedin.com/posts/nicholas-dobos_introducing-grimoire-a-gpt-coding-wizard-ugcPost-7128956622411890688-XnIm/).
 This was a custom prompt framework (released as a GPT) to specifically create multiple files that work together to create a bigger application.
 And while it suffered from a lot of hallucinations and not everything worked properly, I think it was the first foray into coding agents that thought beyond just single files.

 ## Claude 3.5 Sonnet, June 2024

 For me, [Claude 3.5 Sonnet](https://www.anthropic.com/news/claude-3-5-sonnet) was the first model that felt good enough for real, almost unattended, work.
 Before it, AI coding was fun and definitely a small speedup, but unreliable and you had to constantly test the output.
-You'd have to think about the software architecture at a very low level, define interfaces and calling signatures carefully, lest the model hallucinated functions or functionality that wasn't there.
+You'd have to think about the software architecture at a very low level, define interfaces and calling signatures carefully, lest the model hallucinate functions or functionality that wasn't there.

-After Claude Sonnet 3.5, I could hand over a real task and mostly trust what came back.
+After Claude 3.5 Sonnet, I could hand over a real task and mostly trust what came back.
 This is where my habits actually changed for good.

 Around this time I stopped copying and pasting between a chat window and my editor.
 Instead I used Cursor, which could edit files for me.
 This is also around the time I started "vibe-coding" (that was not a term yet!) apps like the [Praxisplan Wien](https://slhck.info/praxisplan-wien/), and spending more time reading code than writing it.
 I basically made the switch from Visual Studio Code to Cursor and really enjoyed working with their super fast [tab completion model](https://cursor.com/tab) and the different choice of upstream model providers that they offered.
 Prior to that I had only been using OpenAI models, but this made me switch to Anthropic for some time.

-What was very much noticeable from that period until my switch to Claude Code was the eagerness of Claude Sonnet to produce artifacts — Markdown files littering your repository explaining every minute detail of every feature it had just implemented, without caring about existing READMEs or documentation.
+What was very much noticeable from that period until my switch to Claude Code was the eagerness of Claude Sonnet to produce artifacts — Markdown files littering the repository explaining every minute detail of every feature it had just implemented, without caring about existing READMEs or documentation.
 I'm glad that this is no longer a thing models do.

 ## Devin, the "AI software engineer," March 2024